LED matrix control firmware

 14 August 2023

 Ever since creating the LED Matrix Tiles back in late-2018 the plan was to create a controller that would drive multiple such tiles in parallel in order to create a single display, but this is one of many projects that had been put on hold by Covid-19 lockdowns and after almost exactly four years progress has been made.
 As one of a multi-part series this article covers the development of decoding firmware intended for a future master controller board based around a PIC16F182x series microcontroller, and this firmware will be adapted once physical controller hardware becomes available.
-The firmware ands simulation enviornment is available from Bitbucket.
+The firmware and simulation enviornment are available from Bitbucket.

 Simulated LCD display